winitzki/scall/tutorial/programming_dhall.md

 The built-in Dhall type `Double` does not support any numerical operations.
 However, one can use values of type `Natural` to implement floating-point arithmetic.
-The `scall` repository contains [some proof-of-concept code](https://github.com/winitzki/scall/blob/master/tutorial/Float/) that implements a number of floating-point operations: `Float/create`, `Float/show`, `Float/compare`, `Float/add`, `Float/subtract`, `Float/multiply`, `Float/divide` and so on.
+The `scall` repository contains [proof-of-concept code](https://github.com/winitzki/scall/blob/master/tutorial/Float/) implementing some floating-point operations: `Float/create`, `Float/show`, `Float/compare`, `Float/add`, `Float/subtract`, `Float/multiply`, `Float/divide` and so on.
 Floating-point numbers are represented by a decimal mantissa and a decimal exponent, and may have arbitrarily high precision (in both mantissa and exponent).

-An example of an arbitrary-precision numerical algorithm is the computation of a floating-point square root.
+To illustrate how Dhall can implement an arbitrary-precision numerical algorithm, consider the computation of a floating-point square root.

 We will use the following algorithm that computes successive approximations for $x = \sqrt p$, where $p$ is a given non-negative number: